 Practitioners are keen to adapt methods and new ways of working, but important questions and perceived barriers remain in place that prevent the transformation of collective efforts.

-This facilitated learning exchange will provide a space for practitioners to deepen their understanding, broaden their professional repertoire and engage with peers across the Humanitarian-Development-Peace Nexus.
+This virtual learning exchange will provide a space for practitioners to deepen their understanding, broaden their professional repertoire and engage with peers across the Humanitarian-Development-Peace Nexus.

-Upon the conclusion of the learning exchange, participants will be able to:
+Upon successful completion of this learning exchange, participants will be able to:

-- Demonstrate an solid common understanding of the Humanitarian-Development-Peace (HDP) Collaboration, its background and main elements, development and state-of-the-art conceptualization and requirements;
+- Demonstrate a solid common understanding of the Humanitarian-Development-Peace (HDP) Collaboration, its background and main elements, development and current conceptualization and requirements;

-- Discuss key characteristics of the humanitarian, development and peace disciplines, their convergence in space and time, and gains to be made from collaboration and cooperation;
+- Discuss key characteristics of the humanitarian, development and peace disciplines, their convergence in space and time, and gains and trade-offs from collaboration and cooperation;

 - Reflect on the challenges and dilemmas related to linking humanitarian, development and peace practices and discuss ways to balance principles in joined-up efforts;